-Bridal Veil Falls Trail is a 4.4 mile out and back trail located near Franconia, NH that features a waterfall and is rated as moderate.
+Bridal Veil Falls Trail is a 4.4 mile out and back trail located near Franconia, New Hampshire that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking and is accessible from May until October.

 Accurately described as moderate.
 Beautiful leaves along the trail.
 Additional helpful info: trail is also called Coppermine Trail.
 You park your car at the beginning of Coppermine Road, then walk up the residential road until there is a hiking sign and the trail is on the left.